Postage stamp gum: Self-adhesive stamps

 In recent years, the use of self-adhesive stamps, otherwise known as pressure-sensitive stamps, has become widespread.
-This relatively new form of stamps has a smooth waxed or polymer-coated release carrier backing to which the pressure-adhesive adhesive of the stamp does not adhere as strongly as on paper.
+This relatively new form of stamps has a smooth waxed or polymer-coated release carrier backing to which the pressure-sensitive adhesive of the stamp does not adhere as strongly as on paper.
 Therefore, the stamps can be released easily from the backing and placed onto a postal envelope.
 The first use was by Sierra Leone in 1964, and the United States tried it later on a 1974 Christmas stamp; this was judged a failure and was not reintroduced until 1989 when it gradually became widespread.
 In the 1990s, the U.S. Post Office began transitioning from water-based stamps into the use of self-adhesive stamps.
 By 1995, only 20 percent of the thirty-five billion stamps the Post Office produced every year were self-adhesive, yet by 2013 almost all U. S. stamps issued had become self-adhesive.